Frequently Asked Questions

 Back To Top

-13. How Do I Get More Information?
+9. How Do I Get More Information?

 Additional information is available on this website, or by contacting Class Counsel at the address provided above.
-The Long-Form Notice, Settlement Agreement, Opt-Out Form, and other important Settlement documents can be found under the Important Documents section here.
+The Long-Form Notice, Settlement Agreement, and other important Settlement documents can be found under the Important Documents section here.

 This website summarizes the Settlement.
 Complete details are provided in the Settlement Agreement.
 The Settlement Agreement and other related documents are available here or by writing to: